waggle-sensor/summer2020/Rick/blog/blog.md

 ### Conclusion
 <p>
-Through the positive results obtained from the experiment, my hypothesis of being possible to gain useful insight data from ground-based sensors to perform nowcasting is supported.
+Through the positive results obtained from the experiment, my hypothesis of being able to gain useful insight data from ground-based sensors to perform nowcasting is supported.
 By being able to use the SAGE, I was able to collect the needed data for my experiment.
 </p>